What is Menopause?

 9.The effect on bone health:

 Conditions connected to your heart may occur during menopause, such as cardiac problems.
-Reduced oestrogen levels can stop your body from keeping flexible arteries which can impact blood flow.
+Reduced estrogen levels can stop your body from keeping flexible arteries which can impact blood flow.

 Keeping an eye on your weight, eating a healthy and exercising can reduce these type of risks.